PART 1: Google Doc Resume Template Guide

-The Google Docs resumes template rules I’ve used to land hundreds of projects and over 100k
+The Google Doc resume template rules I’ve used to land hundreds of projects

 I’m a successful freelance writer.
 But for 10 years I worked for several high-profile Fortune 500 companies and edgy agencies.

 During that time I became known as a resume whisperer.

 Not only was I able to get almost any job I applied for – and believe me – I switched jobs a lot.
 But I became an absolute pro at the resume game.